IFB-ElixirFr/sandboxbioscenarios/linux_basics_session05/steps/step06.md

 Error: unknown command "/shared/bank/saccharomyces_cerevisiae/SacCer3/fasta/sacCer3.fa.gz" for "seqkit"
 ```

 **Explanation:**  In this case, the user mistakenly placed the `-a` argument before the `stats` command.
-As a result, `NA12878.fasta` is incorrectly interpreted as a command, triggering the error.
+As a result, the input file name, `/shared/bank/saccharomyces_cerevisiae/SacCer3/fasta/sacCer3.fa.gz`, is incorrectly interpreted as a command, triggering the error.

 <Quiz id="step06_01" choices={[
          { valid: true, value: "Seqkit stats -a sacCer3.fa.gz"},